cvc5/cvc5.github.io/_posts/2024-3-15-isabelle-reconstruction.md

 Sledgehammer will call solvers repeatedly with different collections of lemmas.
 While this is often necessary to enable the solver to even find a proof before it reaches its resource limit, it has even more vital than just giving shortcuts.
 For example, a first-order logic solver has no concept of what a natural number is, so if that is important for the goal sledgehammer will have to include a definition in the facts it passes over to the solver.

-SMT solvers like cvc5 do support theory reasoning for a small set of theories!
-This gives them an advantage for problems in theories they support since they can have dedicated decision procedures for each theory.
+SMT solvers like cvc5 have dedicated theory reasoning for a number of theories!
+This gives them an advantage for problems in these theories since they can apply dedicated decision procedures for each theory.
 Furthermore, Sledgehammer has to pass less lemmas on to the solver.
-This all is provided Sledgehammer translates every integer constant, type, and operator in Isabelle into the correct SMT-LIB constant, sorts, and function.
+This all provided that Sledgehammer translates every constant, type, and operator in Isabelle into the correct SMT-LIB constant, sort, and function.

 <div align='center'>
 <img src="/assets/blog-images/2024-3-15-isabelle-reconstruction/IsabelleAsksCvc5.svg" alt="IsabelleAsksCvc5" class="center" width=70%/>
 </div>

 Sledgehammer can already translate goals into SMT-LIB problems for some theories (see for example, this paper by [Blanchette et al.](https://doi.org/10.1007/s10817-013-9278-5)).
-This includes parts of the theory of bit-vectors however, not all of SMT-LIBs features are supported.

 ## Trusting the untrustworthy?